riceissa/issarice.com/wiki/self-help.md

 date: 2015-12-09
 ---

+*Just some notes and reflections on what might generally be referred to as "self-help".*

 [Comment by pjeby](http://lesswrong.com/lw/2ee/unknown_knowns_why_did_you_choose_to_be_monogamous/277e) on LessWrong:

 > The trap that most self-help falls into is that when somebody